rmzetti/hover-exec/README.md

 "nb":"no results returned"}
 ```

-And the following codeblock script will change the `start` command (check using the previous codeblock script):
+And the following codeblock script will change the `start` command (check the result using the previous codeblock script):

 ```js :eval noinline
 let scripts=config.get('scripts'); //get settings